Mast Cell Activation and Histamine Intolerance

 Parasympathetic®

-The article extolled many powerful anti-inflammatory benefits of clove, noting that “Cloves contain a powerful compound called eugenol, an antioxidant that may improve fatty liver and abnormal blood lipids.”
+The article extolled many powerful anti-inflammatory benefits of clove, noting that “Cloves contain a powerful compound called eugenol, an antioxidant that may improve fatty liver and abnormal blood lipids.”(Study) along with “modest quantities of the flavonoid quercetin, which has anti-inflammatory properties.”
+(Study)

-The concern over the clove herb was related to “compounds called benzoates that trigger histamine release” and “Erucic acid, a fatty acid, is another compound found in clove oil that also causes inflammation, which is why people with histamine intolerance should avoid cloves and its oil.”
+The concern over the clove herb was related to “compounds called benzoates that trigger histamine release” and “Erucic acid, a fatty acid, is another compound found in clove oil that also causes inflammation, which is why people with histamine intolerance should avoid cloves and their oil.”

-I was curious so I looked up the chemical composition of clove oil on pub med.
+I was curious, so I looked up the chemical composition of clove oil on PubMed.

-It does contain 0.01% of both Benzyl benzoate and Ethyl benzoate – compared to 88.8% Eugenol and Erucic acid was not mentioned as a constituent of clove oil.
+It does contain 0.01% of both Benzyl benzoate and Ethyl benzoate, compared to 88.8% Eugenol, and Erucic acid was not mentioned as a constituent of clove oil.

-I double checked my work with this study Chemical composition and antioxidant properties of clove leaf essential oil – PubMed which also failed to mention Erucic acid, so I cannot find research to back up the concern that clove essential oil is contra indicated for histamine, but I welcome any additional research you might find and highly recommend Parasympathetic as a powerful vagus nerve stimulation tool.
+I double-checked my work with the study ‘Chemical composition and antioxidant properties of clove leaf essential oil’ – PubMed, which also failed to mention Erucic acid.
+Therefore, I cannot find research to support the concern that clove essential oil is contraindicated for histamine.
+However, I welcome any additional research you might find and highly recommend Parasympathetic as a powerful tool for vagus nerve stimulation.

-Featured Oil:
+Featured Oils:

 Ready to get started?
 Click the links below to order today: